HassiumTeam/Hassium/docs/Introduction.md

 You should note the different parts of the program that are shown here.
 We have the first line which is a comment.
 In Hassium comments start with a $ and they end with a $, much like /* and */ in mainstream languagaes.
+Then we have the line "func main()". main() is a function that is called when the program is executed.
+The code inside the { } brackets will be ran before any other code.
 The next part of the code is the function call print().
 This invokes a builtin function called print whose job is to write text to the console.
 Inside of the print function is called arguments.
 Arguments are essentially specifications to the function about what it should be doing.
 Since it's print's job to write to the screen, the argument "Hello, world!" will cause it to specifically write the text